 Status of the fishery

-- Little is known about the size of the fishery and/or population relative to the size prior to 1992-1995 regulations
+- Little is known about the size of the fishery and/or population relative to the size prior to 1992-1995 regulations.

-- Most caught and reported are recreational, non-commercial fishers
+- Most caught and reported are recreational, non-commercial fishers.

 Potential ecosystem impacts

-- Regulation established in 1992 has helped populations recover in San Francisco Bay and beyond
+- Regulation established in 1992 has helped populations recover in San Francisco Bay and beyond.

-- White meat
+- The meat is edible.

 Description of meat

-- Nutritional information for this species could not be found, reported is mixed species of small sharks
+- Nutritional information for this species could not be found, reported is mixed species of small sharks.

-- Good source of protein, niacin, vitamin B6, vitamin B12, omega-3 and -6 fatty acids, phosphorus, and selenium
+- Good source of protein, niacin, vitamin B6, vitamin B12, omega-3 and -6 fatty acids, phosphorus, and selenium.

-- Nutrition values listed in table
+- Nutrition values are listed in table.

-- Year round availability
+- Year round availability.

 Smith, S. E. 2001.
 Leopard Shark-State of California.
 Web. https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=34290.
 Accessed: 6 May 2017.